natefinch/pie/README.md

 even breakfast.
 Plus, then I get to say that plugins in Go are as easy as... well, you know.

+If you have to explain it to your boss, just say it's an acronym for Plug In Executables. <sub>(but it's not, really)</sub>

 ## About Pie

 Plugins using this toolkit and the applications managing those plugins